chrisburnell/chrisburnell.com/src/posts/articles/2022-10-19-moving-targets.md

 That’s the charm.
 The browser figures it out, based on whatever styles would be applied *without* the `:target` pseudo-class.
 So, from `0%` to `50%`, or half of the animation’s duration, we’ve told our target element to maintain the yellow background and black text.
 Then, from `50%` onwards, the browser will animate the `background-color` / `color` properties between `yellow` / `black` and whatever the otherwise declared or inherited values for those two properties are.

-By the end of the animation, the element appears as if it is *not* being targeted, leaving your other styles to do their thing.
-This technique is particularly useful if you want to someone to navigate directly to an important heading, form element, footnote, etc.
+By the end of the animation, the element appears as if it is *not* being targeted, leaving our other styles to do their thing.
+This technique is particularly useful when we want to direct attention to an important heading, form element, footnote, etc.

 ## Covering all the bases

 Of course, it’s always best to put animations, transitions, and the like behind a check against the browser preference for *reduced motion*, which means they prefer that websites not use those properties.
 Because the preference is boolean (on/off), it’s best to err on the side of caution and completely disable these things when we can detect the browser preference is on.
 But before we go and wrap our CSS in a media query, consider the following:

-If you’re using any animations or transitions, it’s useful to include something like the following as part of your CSS Reset because all you have to do is… say it with me, now, folks: **set it and forget it!**
+Since we’re using motion, it’s useful to include something like the following snippet as part of our CSS Reset because all we have to do is… say it with me, now, folks: **set it and forget it!**

 ```css
 @media (prefers-reduced-motion: reduce) {